cs4241-20a/a4-components/README.md

 I decided to instead learn Svelte and re-create **simcar 2** from the ground up.
 To be honest I'm regretting not creating the original version with Svelte, because it is very helpful.
-From the creation of seperate components in different files that can be "plugged into" a central app, to `if()` statements appearing directly in the `html`, Svelte (and I'm assuming React) provides more abstractions that I thought were possible.
+From the creation of seperate components in different files that can be "plugged into" a central app, to `if()` statements appearing directly in the `html`, Svelte (and I'm assuming React) provides more abstractions than I thought were possible.

 Using rollup was weird, and getting Heroku to not uninstall my dependencies because I had placed them in devDependencies by mistake, while entirely my fault, was frustrating.